 We are staffed mostly by volunteers so you can get involved in that way, too!

-Three Monkeys is a monthly event where Steve Lowis and The Art House introduce three of the best acoustic musical talent around.
-The format is ‘in the round’ with all three acts on stage together, taking it in turns, one song at a time.
+Three Monkeys is a monthly event where Steve Lowis and The Art House introduce three more of the best acoustic musical talent around.
+The format is ‘in the round’ with all three performers on stage together, taking it in turns, one song at a time.
 This month’s musicians are: Joe Hicks, Bronwyn Leonard, Zany Word & the Starry Prophecy (ft.
 Duncan Green and Fragile Lucy.)
 Sit back, relax, enjoy.
 The sound is first class, there’s a varied selection of craft ales, lagers and ciders in the bar downstairs, and a friendly audience who are there to enjoy the music, primarily.
 DISCOVER MORE & BOOK